JoyRomeiro/barkbeetlerisk/README.md

 # Bark beetle risk

-Romeiro et al. "Optimizing forest management in the face of bark beetle risk"
+Machado Nunes Romeiro et al. 2024 "Optimizing forest management in the face of bark beetle risk"

 This README file was generated on 17/04/2024 by Joyce Machado Nunes Romeiro.
 Last updated: 17/04/2024